tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The list of keys which can be used by the client to encrypt the SNI.
 Every key being listed MUST belong to a different group.

+cipher_suites
+: The list of cipher suites which can be used by the client to encrypt the SNI.

 padded_length
 The length to pad the ServerNameList value to prior to encryption.
 This value SHOULD be set to the largest ServerNameList the server